Make a Decision (Now)

 “So Jesus said to them, ‘Truly, truly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.”
 John 6:53 ESV

 In which of these Scripture quotes do we see anything but choosing.
 These are “if, then” declarations.
 One must pick from the choices offered.
 Action is required; yet the reader/listener can remain on the fence.
 A decision to remain static is a choice and it defers to the negative result.
 Regardless of the title used mankind has to choose which actions to take and then receive the result.
+We were not made as mindless automatons/robots.
+What God would set us out into the world with no choices about what we do. you can buy that wind up toy almost anywhere.

 Please excuse my simple analogy, but you cannot have the money you walk by unless you pick it up.
 Until it is in your hand you do not have it.
 God does not make you decide, you are responsible for that.
-If God does make you decide then you are a robot, an automaton.
-Like a train on a track, you cannot move without an outside force, and you may not choose your direction.
+Like a train on a track, you cannot move without an outside force, and you may not choose your direction if you do not have freewill.
 The rails become your guide and you have no participation.
-You are worse than an idiot, because even an idiot has the ability to choose.
+We are not sock puppets, we are sentient beings with a will of our own.
+Without the freedom to choose we are hopeless.
+No choice means just that, no choice.
+We become no better than a windblown leaf.

 Moses speaking to the Israelites in Deuteronomy 30:15-16 CEV “Today I am giving you a choice.
 You can choose life and success or death and disaster.
 I am commanding you to be loyal to the Lord, to live the way he has told you, and obey His laws and teachings.”
-They made their choices and decided to not obey God and reaped the reward of dying in the desert.
+The adults made their choices and decided to not obey God and reaped the reward of dying in the desert.
 They choose to ignore Moses and God willingly.

 We do have Free Will to make decisions.
 Heed the instructions, promises and warnings of God and His Son.
 Choose now whom you will serve!